 Born: 9/26/83 (36 years old)

 Birthplace: Roanoke Rapids, N.C.

 School: Appalachian State University

-This will be Burr's seventh season with the Pirates organization, his third with the Indians ...
-Previously worked with Double-A Altoona in 2016 and 2014, High-A Bradenton in 2015 and Single-A West Virginia in 2013 ...
+Burr enters his eighth season with the Pirates organization, his fourth with the Indians ...
+Previously worked with Double-A Altoona in 2014 and 2016, High-A Bradenton in 2015 and Single-A West Virginia in 2013 ...
 Spent six years in the collegiate ranks prior to entering Minor League Baseball ...
-Was the assistant strength and conditioning coach at Florida International University in 2011-12 and worked at Central Connecticut State University from 2008-2011 ...
+Was the assistant strength and conditioning coach at Florida International University for two years (2011-12) and worked at Central Connecticut State University from 2008-11 ...
 Served as a strength and conditioning coach intern during the summer of 2008 at the Georgia Institute of Technology ...
 Also served as a graduate assistant strength and conditioning coach at Appalachian State University from 2006-08 ...
 Began his strength and conditioning coaching career at Mike Boyle Strength and Conditioning in summer of 2006.